UniMath/agda-unimath/src/foundation/cones-over-cospan-diagrams.lagda.md

 ### Parallel cones over cospan diagrams

-Two cones are considered {{#concept "parallel"}} here if they have the same domain and their cospans are homotopic keeping the cospanning type fixed.
+Two cones are considered
+{{#concept "parallel" Disambiguation="cones over cospan diagrams"}} here if they have the same domain and their cospans are homotopic keeping the cospanning type fixed.

 ```agda
 module _